Updated: Aug 29

 Myth 4: Additional perks make for happy employees.

 We have all seen the examples of Google, Twitter and Facebook.
 Cafeteria filled with food and beverages (sometimes even entire meals), doggy day care services and even cleaning services are all perks which are supposed to make your employees happy.
 Although nobody ever got sad from a free meal, it is not a guarantee for happy employees.
-These perks will only be perceived as offerings and add-on’s to their job if the working culture is healthy.
-If you are encouraged to work through your lunch break, but in exchange you do get a free lunch, that might feel more as a bribe than a actual perk.
+These perks will only be perceived as offerings and add-ons to their job if the working culture is healthy.
+If you are encouraged to work through your lunchbreak, but in exchange you do get a free lunch, that might feel more as a bribe than an actual perk.
 It is therefore important that you get a healthy culture first which empower your employees.
 Only after that fundament is established, can you think about adding additional perks.
+If you want to learn more from Google, read my blog on the 7 most important lessons here or if you want to find out what truly motivates employees in this day and ages, read this blog.

 Myth 5: Doing what you love is the best way to achieve the most out of your work life.